nodejs/node/doc/api/n-api.md

 This API represents behavior similar to invoking the `typeof` Operator on the object as defined in [Section 12.5.5][] of the ECMAScript Language Specification.
+However, there are some differences:

-However, it has support for detecting an External value.
+1. It has support for detecting an External value.
+2. It detects `null` as a separate type, while ECMAScript `typeof` would detect `object`.

 If `value` has a type that is invalid, an error is returned.

 ### napi_instanceof